tayloradam1999/AirBnB_clone/README.md

 'engine' is a directory that holds 'file_storage.py' which holds a class that serializes instances to a JSON file and deserializes JSON files to instances.

-Now, if we go back to our home directory, we can then go into 'tests' which is a directory that holds all of our unittesting files.Unittesting is important, never forget to unittest.
+Now, if we go back to our home directory, we can then go into 'tests' which is a directory that holds ANOTHER directory called 'test_models', which holds all of our unittesting files.
+Unittesting is important, never forget to unittest.